sdcarlson/sdcarlson/README.md

 - 👋 Hi, I’m @sdcarlson
-- 👀 I’m interested in AI, ML and blockchain.
+- 👀 I’m interested in machine learning, statistics and blockchain
-- 🌱 I’m currently learning algorithms, ML and statistics.
+- 🌱 I’m currently learning algorithms, machine learning and statistics.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: Shoot me a message on linkedin.
 My profile can be found [here](https://www.linkedin.com/in/seth-carlson1/).